 Visiting Shannon Falls will be a short break in your Whistler road trip, plan for 30 minutes to walk around take photos and checking out the falls.
 Shannon Falls Provincial Park has a concession stand as well as an information center next to the parking area where you can get information about the hikes.

 Stawamus Chief Provincial Park

 The Chief is the mammoth rock face that towers over Squamish and has been iconic in this area for many centuries.

-Brandywine Falls is a 70 metre waterfall located in Brandywine Creek, along the Sea to Sky Highway between Garibaldi and Whistler.
-Located about halfway between Squamish and Whistler, the falls drops from an unnaturally abrupt looking cliff to the valley below.
+Brandywine Falls is a 70-metre waterfall located in Brandywine Creek, along the Sea to Sky Highway between Garibaldi and Whistler.
+Located about halfway between Squamish and Whistler, the falls drop from an unnaturally abrupt looking cliff to the valley below.
 Brandywine Falls Provincial Park is a popular, accessible and beautiful sight.
 It has a large and elaborate viewing platform directly opposite the falls.
 The park is just off the Sea to Sky Highway about 15 minutes before you reach Whistler.
-We spent about an 30 to 40 minutes to see the falls and take some photos.
+We spent about a 30 to 40 minutes seeing the falls and take some photos.